EU July 2021 ecommerce VAT Package

 Implications: From July 2021, EU sellers will no longer be disadvantaged on price, as non-EU sellers will have to charge VAT on all imported goods.
 Non-EU sellers will have to register for IOSS in just one EU state to declare the VAT on any affected imports on shipments below €150.
 This is known as the ‘non-Union scheme’.
 However, non-EU sellers will require at least one regular VAT registration in one Union member state.
 There are instances where a facilitating marketplace (see marketplace deemed supplier rules), or delivery service may step in to report and pay the VAT.
 If any seller choses not to use the IOSS, the customer will have to pay the delivery or customs agent to access their goods.

-3. Marketplaces become the deemed seller and VAT collector
+3. Marketplaces become the deemed supplier and VAT collector

 The EU has defined ‘facilitating’ as “electronic platforms assisting sellers and consumers to come together and strike a contract for the supply of goods on a cross-border basis”.
 The new deemed supplier regime will apply in two use cases when the marketplace is facilitating a B2C sale: imports not exceeding €150; and distance selling cross-border or domestic transactions of any value for non-EU sellers.
 There is scope for the marketplace to opt-out of this scheme, and the VAT obligations to be transferred to the delivery company of the seller.